WHSRobotics/542_14-15/RobotC/competition/README_AMY_DANIEL.txt

 	-Sensor Explanations
 	-Pit Judging tips/diagrams (more detailed)
 	-Judging session tips/diagrams (short and sweet!)
-	-Control award stuff
+	-You can also ask Proud for help on judging and understanding -Control award stuff
-	-Anything else you direly need contact by text or phone.
+	-Most of this stuff will likely be in the document Proud has -Anything else you direly need contact by text or phone.
 I will try to answer to the best of my ability

 Some TeleOp Task Notes for Programmers n1.
 Read comments on these files, Ask for help as necessary.
 	teleop_tasks.h

-Programmers, Here are some breadcrumbs - things you want to check up and verify
+Programmers, Here are some breadcrumbs - Things to do when you are at competition
-	b1. tubeLift time
-	b2.
-Ramp IR values (maybe)
+	b1.
+Test and check the tubeLift time so that lifting works properly b2.
+Test the Auto Parking Program
 	b3.
-Ramp positions (that they match the diagram)
+Test Ramp IR values (if the program is there) b4.
+Check that IR beacon positions match competition play (I can also send you field diagrams)

 Some Auto Notes for Drivers
 n1.
 Check Mux batteries before match (voltage/or that its on)